TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 	    	./bin/snappy

-    * **Important** Before connecting to the cluster, make sure the security group attached to this EC2 instance has ports 1527-1528 open for the public IP of the same ec2 instance.
+    * **Important** Before connecting to the cluster, make sure the security group attached to this EC2 instance has ports 1527-1528 open for the *public IP of the same ec2 instance*.

     * Now, connect to the cluster using its private IP (you can also use the public DNS/IP instead):

 	    	snappy> connect client '(private-ip-of-EC2-instance):1527';

+    * To connect to the cluster running on multiple EC2 instances, you can use private IP of the EC2 instance where either the locator or any of the servers is running.

 2. Connecting to the cluster from your laptop (or any host outside AWS VPC):